 We tend to see ‘readerly’ more in genre fiction like adventure, romance and thrillers, where the author dictates your experience as a reader.
 Literary [writerly] fiction lets you go into a new environment and you have to find your own way.

 David Comer Kidd

 Of course there is not a rigid line of demarcation between the two.
 However, literature is usually marked by an in depth focus on characters inner feelings and thoughts.
-Also, characters tend not to remain static so the reader has to make a effort, and construct their own frame of reference.
-This is something students may not want to do, but it has its benefit.
+Also, characters tend not to remain static so the reader has to make a effort, and construct their own frame of reference to understand the character.
+This is work that the students may not want to do, but it does have its benefit.